-Adding travel mementos to your home is a great way to keep those sacred travel memories alive, and add a little spice to your existing design.
+Adding travel mementos into your home’s interior design is a great way to keep those sacred travel memories alive, and add a little spice to your existing design.
 That doesn’t mean dig out all your Spring Break ‘00 or fortieth birthday souvenirs and sprinkle them throughout your home, or go room to room adding a travel-inspired theme.
-There’s a definite balance to incorporating your travels throughout the home while keeping your home stylish and efficient.
+There’s a definite balance to incorporating your travels throughout the home while keeping your Dallas, Texas home stylish and efficient.

 Do you love to shop while on vacay, looking for those hidden gems that bring you and your family joy?
-Are you in constant “memento mode” on your vacations, snagging anything and everything in an attempt to keep these magical moments alive when you return home?
+Are you in constant “memento mode” on your vacations, snagging anything and everything in an attempt to keep these magical moments alive when you return to Dallas?
 If the answer to either of these is yes, then stick around.
-If you’re planning a trip and you’d like to better understand what to look out for while shopping and exploring, stay right here.
+If you’re planning a trip and you’d like to better understand what to look out for while shopping and exploring so that you can incorporate it seamlessly into your home’s interior design, stay right here.
 This blog is sharing all the deets (and by “deets,” we mean details of course), of how to properly style your home with your beloved travel mementos that will bring you daily joy for years to come.

 Before you hop in the car or jump on a plane, do a little research to find possible places to shop.
 Look for artisan markets or shops frequented by locals.
 When you get to your destination, ask around, see what people are saying, and then go exploring.

-Although not impossible, bringing home your favorite chaise from a Parisian furniture boutique poses a few logistical challenges.
+Although not impossible, bringing your favorite chaise back to Dallas from a Parisian furniture boutique poses a few logistical challenges.
 Instead, opt for smaller pieces that blend seamlessly with your already established style.
-This will allow you to enhance the individuality of your space, without taking away from the cohesive design you’ve already worked so intentionally to create.
+This will allow you to enhance the individuality of your space, without taking away from the cohesive design you’ve worked so intentionally to create.

 There are some definite do’s and don’ts when it comes to styling your souvenirs.
 Our very own designer, Debbie Pratt, notes the importance of creating a cohesive space that doesn’t “resemble a theme park,” and to make sure that the spaces “speak to each other, yet still retain their own identity.”

-Our design on Pasadena Ave. showcases our clients’ love of international travel with pieces they brought home, as well as travel-inspired decor.
+Our design on Pasadena Ave.in Dallas, Texas showcases our clients’ love of international travel with pieces they brought back with them, as well as travel-inspired decor.
 The natural flow of the decor and the home in this design are a perfect example of travel-inspired design, done right.

 Another important tid bit, from our other fab designer, Megan Fornes, is to consider your souvenirs carefully.
 Choose pieces that tell part of your travel story.
 Make sure everything you add is important and brings you joy.

-When you bring home something from your travels, it’s essentially a memory that you can hang onto.
+When you bring travel mementos back to your Dallas home, it’s essentially a memory that you can hang onto.
 While the sentiment is lovely, it’s important to strike a balance between your existing decor and these pieces, so you don’t find yourself living in what looks like a tropical hotel gift shop, or mountain lodge.
 It’s all about balance.

 When you add collected items from older trips, make sure to consider the balance and scale.
 Ask yourself, and answer honestly, does it fit in the space or does it look out of place?
 Avoid smaller accessories grouped together, this can appear too cluttered.